 So how do we find these conversations?
 Much like marketing in general, there is an art and science to social listening.
 And when we rely on science only, these are the conversations and the value that we lose.
 That’s where the artist becomes so important.
 At Campus Sonar, we give our artists job titles like data analyst and strategist.
 Their job is to find posts from students like Bella and Christina and not only figure out how they fit into your digital ecosystem, but make sure you never miss another relevant conversation from them.
 They dive below the surface conversation when software only knows to bob at the surface.
 But critically, they teach the software how and when to venture below the surface moving forward.

 The vast majority of marketers, enrollment professionals, alumni relations teams, and student services staff know enough about their respective audiences to adequately do their job.
 But doing your job should be the baseline, not the target.
 Finding conversations below the surface is what differentiates the ordinary from the extraordinary.
-Software can help you reach the baseline, but it takes an artist to excel.
+Software can help you reach the baseline, but it takes an artist to excel at online conversation research.

 Your institution may have the resources for both software and a human—or even a team of humans.
 But if that’s not you—if you’re only able to budget for a tool or service and can’t add human resources to the equation, consider your options carefully.
 An ill-advised investment in software alone with a “set it and forget it” mentality could give you the false sense of security that you’re finding everything.
 If you can only make one investment, consider Campus Sonar.